Legislature(2021 - 2022)GRUENBERG 120

 MR. JORDAN addressed statutory language on slide 3, which

-highlighted key points in AS 37.05.289 [State insurance
+highlighted key points in AS 37.05.289 [regarding the state

-sufficient; however, he reiterated the department's interest in
+been sufficient; however, he reiterated the department's

-to self-insure against catastrophic property losses.
+the state to self-insure against catastrophic property losses.

 3:27:50 PM